SriLankan Airlines

-SriLankan Airlines (formerly known as Air Lanka) is the flag carrier of Sri Lanka and a member airline of the Oneworld airline alliance.
-It is currently the largest airline in Sri Lanka by number of aircraft and destinations and was launched in 1979 as Air Lanka following the termination of operations of the original Sri Lankan flag carrier Air Ceylon.
+SriLankan Airlines is the flag carrier of Sri Lanka and a member airline of the Oneworld airline alliance.
+It was launched in 1979 as Air Lanka following the termination of operations of the original Sri Lankan flag carrier Air Ceylon.
+As of today, it is Sri Lanka's largest airline by number of aircraft and destinations.
+Its hub is Bandaranaike International Airport.

 Following its partial acquisition in 1998 by Emirates, it was re-branded and the current livery was introduced.
 In 2008, the government of Sri Lanka acquired all the shares of the airline from Emirates.
 After ending the Emirates partnership, it retained its re-branded name and logo.
 SriLankan Airlines operates over 560 flights per week across Asia.

-The Airline operates to 113 destinations in 51 countries (including codeshare operations) from its main hub located at Bandaranaike International Airport near Colombo.
 SriLankan Airlines joined the Oneworld airline alliance on 1 May 2014.